Convention & Visitors Bureau

 How a hand-carved, hand-painted and hand-assembled Persian teahouse ended up in Boulder is quite the story (read it here).
 You can visit Boulder Dushanbe Teahouse and enjoy a cup of tea — one of dozens of varieties they serve, sourced with care from across the globe.
 A nice, big, shady patio beside Central Park makes it doable and delightful, even in COVID times.

-This easy, scenic walking tour will take you on a leisurely stroll down Pearl Street, along Boulder Creek and back to Pearl in a pleasant loop that should take about an hour, depending on how long you stop to admire the artwork.
+This easy, scenic walking tour will take you on a leisurely stroll down Pearl Street, along Boulder Creek, and back to Pearl in a pleasant loop that should take about an hour, depending on how long you stop to admire the artwork.
 Boulder’s collection of murals is also constantly expanding, no surprise in America's eighth most vibrant arts community.

 A nice mountain drive will give you the broader lay of the land and give you time to chat as a family.
 We’ve compiled several easy scenic drives here, just be aware there is construction happening on Hwy.
 119. Our recommendation would be to do the Estes and Rocky Mountain National Park Scenic Drive.
+If you are going to drive into Rocky Mountain National Park, be sure to reserve a two-hour timed-entry spot in advance, a step required due to COVID-19.
+The cost of entry is $27.

 Pedego Bikes in Boulder is open and providing tours to small groups.
 If you’ve never tried an e-bike, you’re in for a treat.
 You'll feel like a superhero zooming up hills with the greatest of ease.
 Their Best of Boulder E-Bike Tour takes you through historic downtown, along the Boulder Creek Path and up to the foot of the Flatirons.